-The newly founded cluster Munich Center for Quantum Science and Technology comprises seven research units within disciplines such as physics, mathematics, computer science, electrical engineering, material science, and chemistry, covering all areas of Quantum Science and Technology from basic research to applications.
+The newly founded cluster Munich Center for Quantum Science and Technology (MCQST) comprises seven research units within disciplines such as physics, mathematics, computer science, electrical engineering, material science, and chemistry, covering all areas of Quantum Science and Technology (QST) from basic research to applications.

 Its main goal is to build a world-leading center in QST, with a multidisciplinary profile, addressing important scientific and technological questions.
 It links groundbreaking research with industrial partners, creating a unique environment for Quantum Science and Technology via carefully designed structural measures that will transform the existing scientific and technological environment.

 A (qu)bit of background

 Quantum Mechanics and Information Science have revolutionized our modern world beyond imagination.
 Whilst quantum mechanics forms the basis for our understanding of the microscopic world, information science is the basic building block for information processing and communication in our digital age.
 Today we are witnessing a scientific and technological revolution in which Information Science and Quantum Mechanics no longer stand as separate entities but have been united in the common language of Quantum Information Science.

 First developed to describe the working principles of future Quantum Computers, Quantum Information Science has emerged as an even more powerful description of our physical world, with wide-ranging relevance, directly linking fields such as quantum materials and quantum chemistry to seemingly disparate fields such as the cosmology of black holes.
 At the core of this description is the notion of entanglement, an essential feature without any classical analog that is responsible for a plethora of astonishing phenomena and applications of Quantum Physics.

 At MCQST we like to ask big questions, therefore, our research units aim to find the answers to questions such as: